AidLift/AidLift_Drone/README.md

 ## Disclaimer

 This project is an **academic and experimental prototype**.
-The system is not yet validated for operational use and should not be relied upon for real-world fire detection or routing.
-Always consult with official authorities and verified emergency services for actual response protocols.
+The system is not yet validated for operational use.
+It was developped through the AI Launch Lab Initiative.